World Vegetable Center: History

 The World Vegetable Center was founded as the Asian Vegetable Research and Development Center (AVRDC) in 1971 by the Asian Development Bank, Taiwan, South Korea, Japan, the Philippines, Thailand, the United States and South Vietnam.
 The main campus was opened in 1973.
 In 2008 the center was rebranded as the World Vegetable Center.

-For the first 20 years of its existence the World Vegetable Center was a major global sweet potato research center with over 1,600 ascensions in their first two years of operation.
+For the first 20 years of its existence the World Vegetable Center was a major global sweet potato research center with over 1,600 accessions in their first two years of operation.
 In 1991 the World Vegetable Center chose to end its sweet potato research due to high costs and other institutions with a tighter focus coming into existence.
 The WVC duplicated and transferred its research and germplasm to the International Potato Center and Taiwan Agricultural Research institute.

 Research and development

 The use of vegetables as crops that are of high worth is important in the Sustainable Development Goals of the United Nations Development Program and the World Vegetable Center.
 The vegetables bred by the Center can be used in poorer areas, where they can serve as an important source of income and can help fight micronutrient deficiencies.

-The Center’s current crop portfolio focuses on several groups of globally important vegetables, according to the WorldVeg:
+The Center's current crop portfolio focuses on several groups of globally important vegetables, according to the WorldVeg: